mickck/vue-stragram/README.md

 # vue-stagram

-This project was built with the Vue framework with Vuex for the Instagram clone.
+ Instagram clone with the Vue framework and Vuex
 - Add filters option when you create a post.

 ## Project setup